breier/libs/src/MykrORM/README.md

 </details>

 ## CRUD Methods
-This methods are embedded in MykrORM but I rather list them here for better oganization.
+This methods are embedded in MykrORM but I rather list them here for better organization.

 ### `public function create(): void`
 Insert new row to the model table with current properties.